Technigo/project-library/instructions.md

 ## How to get started

 ## Requirements

-- Your page should display all of the elements (and their information) in the chosen array when the website is loaded
+- Your page should display all of the elements (and their information) in the chosen array when the website is loaded ✅
 - Your page should have at least one `filter`, e.g. on genre or cuisine type
 - Your page should be able to `sort` on at least one property, e.g.:
-  - *for books*:
+  - _for books_:
     - from newest to oldest and vice versa
     - from the highest to lowest rating and vice versa
 - Your page should feature a button that selects a random book, and your page should display the selected item